 5.02 Number of Directors

 ORIGINAL TO REMOVE - The board shall consist of up to 12 directors.
-Each region: Atlantic, Quebec, Ontario, Prairies and British Columbia, shall self-determine their region’s land trust director by vote of their respective Provincial Alliance members or other collective means where no Provincial Alliance exists.
+Each region -- Atlantic, Quebec, Ontario, Prairies, and British Columbia -- shall self-determine their region’s land trust director by vote of their respective Provincial Alliance members or other collective means where no Provincial Alliance exists.
 Each region with a Provincial Alliance will be entitled to one Board representative determined by the respective Alliance Board.
 The ACLT Board may appoint skills based directors, not to exceed 4, who must represent at least 3 of the 5 regions.
 In addition to skills based directors, representatives from First Nations and other aligned organizations will be encouraged.

 RECOMMENDED (changes tracked in red)

 The board shall consist of up to 12 directors.
-Each region: Atlantic, Quebec, Ontario, Prairies and British Columbia, shall self-determine their region’s land trust director by vote of their respective Provincial Alliance members or other collective means where no Provincial Alliance exists.
-Each region with a Provincial Alliance will be entitled to one Board representative determined by the respective Alliance Board.
-The ACLT Board may appoint skills based directors, not to exceed 4, who must represent at least 3 of the 5 regions.
-In addition to skills based directors, representatives from Indigenous peoples, equity-seeking groups, First Nations and other aligned organizations will be encouraged.
+Each region -- Atlantic, Quebec, Ontario, Prairies, and British Columbia -- shall self-determine their region’s land trust director by vote of their respective Provincial Alliance members or other collective means where no Provincial Alliance exists.
+Each region with a Provincial Alliance will be entitled to have one director represent them, as determined by the respective Provincial Alliance Board.
+The Corporation’s Board may adopt qualification criteria for directions and may appoint skills- and experience- based directors, not to exceed 4, who must represent at least 3 of the 5 regions.
+In addition, Indigenous peoples, equity-seeking groups, and aligned organizations will be encouraged to become members and propose candidates for directors.

 5.03 Term of Office of Directors